ProxiBlue/reCaptcha/README.md

     <?php echo $this->getChildHtml('recaptcha'); ?>

-Unfortunately magento core templates do not accomodate reloading the posted form data.
+Unfortunately magento core templates do not accommodate reloading the posted form data.
 This means that if the captcha was incorrect, the user will be given a new blank form.
 Obviously not ideal.